polprog/w60/README.md

 # ESP8266

+## SPI flash

-Only U2 serial flash is connected to the ESP8266
+Only U2 serial flash is connected to the ESP8266.
+This SPI flash contains valid Xtensa code which seems to be a custom bootloader + application.

+It is possible to read it out (TL866 works, flashrom does not) while GPIO0 is shorted to ground with header S5.
+(Short S5, connect power, connect programming clip, read).
+The P25Q16H is not supported by minipro, but it can be forced to read as a different 25x16 spi flash.
+Programming was not attempted yet.

 ## Boot mode